Mr. Lincoln's Attic II: What's in a Name?by by Abraham Lincoln Presidential Library and Museum

 For this plan, consider having students use MY HERO Gallery to upload students "artifacts" with their descriptions.

-You may then use the MY HERO eCreate tool in the Teacher's area to put together a gallery of your student's pieces.
+You may then use the Start an Organizer on your profile page area to put together a gallery of your student's pieces.

 Created by the Abraham Lincoln Presidential Library and Museum, this lesson plan is part of a larger unit, which can be downloaded in its entirety in a pdf by clicking here.